blolol/minecraft-mod-packs/packs/terraperkacraft/README.md

   * [Nifty Ships](https://modrinth.com/mod/alekiships) adds small boats and larger ships that are built piece by piece in-world, and use a wind and sail simulation
   * [Ridiculously Simple Roofs](https://modrinth.com/mod/alekiroofs) adds slab-like roof blocks
 * [ArborFirmaCraft](https://modrinth.com/mod/arborfirmacraft-(afc)) adds tree species that correspond with the vanilla Minecraft wood colors that are otherwise missing from TerraFirmaCraft
-* [GraveStone Mod](https://modrinth.com/mod/gravestone-mod) places a grave with your stuff when you die, so it doesn't despawn
+* [GraveStone Mod](https://modrinth.com/mod/gravestone-mod) places a grave with your stuff when you die, so it doesn't despawn (its obituary feature is disabled, to prevent cheesing your location using the coordinates it shows)
 * [Roads and Roofs](https://modrinth.com/mod/roads-and-roofs-tfc) provides an immersive road-building process and a movement speed boost on completed roads
+* [Simple Day Length Extender](https://www.curseforge.com/minecraft/mc-mods/simple-day-length-extender) for extending days and nights to an hour each

 ### Quality of Life